yousraahmed/Company-Layoffs-Data-Cleaning-/README.md

 # Company Layoffs-Data Cleaning
-A data cleaning project using SQL on a data set that represents the number and percentage of company lay offs from 2020 till 2023.
+A data cleaning project using SQL on a data set that represents the number and percentage of company layoffs from 2020 to 2023.
 This project works on:
   • Removing duplicate rows
   • Standardizing the data in each column